okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-spa-redirect/main/react/specificlinks.md

 React documentation:

-[Intro to React](https://reactjs.org/tutorial/) to learn about the framework from React's official documentation
+[Intro to React](https://reactjs.org/tutorial/) to learn about the framework from React's official documentation.

 Okta Developer Blog: